ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 * The bold red box belongs to Bluemix, the Hamburger (small red box) give menus specific to Bluemix.
 * The bold blue box belongs to API Connect, the chevrons (small blue box) gives menus specific to API connect.

 We also instantiate the Portal associated to the Sandbox catalog.
 Click on the API Connect instance from your catalog, Go to *Dashboard* (within API Connect), click on the Sandbox catalog, then on the menu bar, click on *Settings*, then on the navigation panel, click on Portal, and select *IBM Developer Portal*, click the Save icon.
-This will instanciate an instance of a site within Drupal, when it is completed you will receive an email.
+This will instantiate an instance of a site within Drupal, when it is completed you will receive an email.

 ![APIC Portal Configuration](./images/bluemix-configportal.png)